Applications are invited for funds to support small projects involving archaeological or historical research, which are undertaken over one year.

 Funding support for small publication initiatives will also be considered.

 Individual or groups may apply to one of these schemes using the application form.
 Applications should be clearly written or typed, and must be received in hard copy form by the Hon.
 Secretary no later than 1st December each year, for decision by the Society at our January meeting.

-Please post application form and accompanying documents to: Ms Ann Egan, Hon.
-Secretary, CHAS, 23 Belmont Park, Ballinlough, Cork City.
+Please post the completed application form and accompanying documents to: Ms Mary Lombard, Hon.
+Secretary, CHAS, Melrose, Model Farm Road, Cork.

 The Society will write to applicants in early February, to inform them if the application has been successful.
 The decision of the Society in every case will be final.
 The Society will not enter into correspondence with unsuccessful applicants on their submissions.

 A typed (and possibly illustrated) report on the grant-aided project should be sent to the Secretary by the end of December in the year of award.
 A 300-word abstract of that report will also be required, which will be uploaded onto the CHAS website.

 A financial statement with receipts detailing the expenditure of the project grant should be included (important for audit purposes).

 If merited, we would encourage each grantee to submit the results of their work for publication in our Journal.